The Inner Workings of My Breakdown (a Dream)

 This might be construed as an act of domestic violence, I complain pathetically.

-You have a wife and children who love you, Melanie tells me with firm conviction, and we are in a season of suffering, which will pass.
+You have a wife and children who love you, Melanie tells me with firm conviction, and we are in a season of suffering, as well as many others we know.
 We need each other more than ever right now.

-When the pain recedes after 45 seconds or so, I walk with over-the-top limp and hug her my wife of 37 years.
+When the pain recedes after 10 seconds or so, I walk with an over-the-top limp and hug my wife of 37 years.

 I tell her I’m sorry and that I won’t file any charges.

-Melanie laughs and take my cheeks between her hands, and says what you she usually says after one of my dramas –
+Melanie laughs and take my cheeks between her hands, like a grandma does with a grand baby, and says what she always says —

 I LOVE YOU, Rob Wilkins, you crazy man!

-In the transition between the worlds of reality and dream, I hear my wife whisper – I’m here for you, Rob – just before I resurrect, sitting on water next to Anna Grace.
+In the transition between reality and dream, I hear my wife whisper – I’m here for you, Rob – just before I resurrect, sitting on water next to Anna Grace.

 Both of us in Blue Lotus pose, we meditate on an ash gray Monolith rising out of a phosphorescent blue sea directly in front of us.

-Anna Grace turns her head toward me and says, Delighted to see you again, Rob.
+Anna Grace, my former boss, turns her head toward me and says, Delighted to see you again, Rob.

 Back at ya, Anna Grace.
 It is so good to work with you again.

-During a long silence, we return to contemplate the static drab symmetry of a monolith 8 stories high, shaped like a too tall rubik’s cube without colors.
+During a long silence, we contemplate the static drab symmetry of a monolith 8 stories high, shaped like a too-tall rubik’s cube without colors.

 After an uncertain period of time, I ask my former boss –